AHA726 - Humanitarian Assistance Internship

 AHA721, AHA722, AHA723, AHA724, AHA725, AHL701 plus six credit points of A757 level 7 electives and permission from unit chair to enrol.

 Timelines for the Internship are to be negotiated with the Host Organisation by the student, as part of the process of securing the Internship.
-These are then presented to the Academic Supervisor and Experiential Learning Officer.
+These are then presented to the Academic Supervisor and Student Mobility Office.

 Online teaching methods require internet access.
 You will need to access substantial learning resources and experiences in CloudDeakin (Deakin’s online learning environment).
 Compliance with the Standards in computing, connectivity and student capability are a condition on your enrolment.